SAmurai Museum Berlin

 Augmented Reality supported on mobile devices with AR-ready browsers, including Chrome, Safari, Edge and others.

-*Some models on this page have been made available in high quality (HQ) and require a fast internet collection as well as a powerful output device!
+*Some models on this page have been made available in high quality (HQ) and require a fast internet connection as well as a powerful output device!

 About the Museum